-The purpose of this study was to document findings of hydrologic and hydraulic investigations of a selected reach of Weekes Wash, including the Palm Wash breakout.
+The purpose of this study was to document the findings of hydrologic and hydraulic investigations of a selected reach of Weekes Wash, including the Palm Wash breakout.
 This study is to be used for planning purposes as a guide to assist the city in formulating floodplain management decisions.

 Stormwater Master Plan - 2002

-The purpose of the Stormwater Master Plan is to develop concept stormwater and drainage facilities such as drainage channels, storm drains and regional retention / detention basins within the City of Apache Junction.
+The purpose of the Stormwater Master Plan is to develop concept stormwater and drainage facilities such as drainage channels, storm drains, and regional retention/detention basins within the City of Apache Junction.

 Stormwater Master Plan